mleggett25/Credit_Risk_Analysis/README.md

 ![Easy Ensemble AdaBoost Classifier](Resources/eec.PNG)

-- The balance accuracy score is 93%.
+- The balanced accuracy score is 93%.
 - The precision score for high_risk is 7% with a sensitivity score of 91%.
 - The precision score for low_risk is 100% with a sensitivity score of 94%.
 - Overall, the precision score is 99% with a sensitivity score of 94%.

 ## Summary
-The first three resampling models and the combination sampling model had similar balance accuracy scores between 63-65%, with the only exception being the undersampling model with a balance accuracy score of 53%.
-This is significantly lower than the ensemble classifiers where the BalancedRandomForestClassifier had a balance accuracy score of 79% and the EasyEnsembleClassifier had a balance accuracy score of 93%.
+The first three resampling models and the combination sampling model had similar balanced accuracy scores between 63-65%, with the only exception being the undersampling model with a balanced accuracy score of 53%.
+This is significantly lower than the ensemble classifiers where the BalancedRandomForestClassifier had a balanced accuracy score of 79% and the EasyEnsembleClassifier had a balanced accuracy score of 93%.